sergeylukin/sergeylukin.github.com/app/_posts/2015-11-05-collecting-favorite-nintendo-games-in-one-cartridge.md

 Luckily, there is a solution I was happy to discover lately - [EZ-Flash IV](http://www.ezflash.cn/).
 It looks like a normal GBA cartridge.
 It is a very special cartridge however.
-What it does is it reads Gameboy Advance games ROMs (files that, when loaded into a console emulator, play a video game) from a microSD card (with up to 32GB of capacity) just like any other GBA emulator would and runs games right in bare Gameboy Advance with amazingly good performance.
-But please note that it's still illegal to download ROMs from the Internet you don't have a license for.
+It reads Gameboy Advance games ROMs (files that, when loaded into a console emulator, play a video game) from a microSD card (with up to 32GB of capacity) just like any other GBA emulator would and runs games right in bare Gameboy Advance with amazingly good performance.
+But please note that it's still illegal to keep ROMs on your storage you don't have a license for.
 Having a license means simply owning a physical copy of authentic game cartridge.
 So please be responsible and read [legal information about ROMs and Emulation on official Nintendo website](https://www.nintendo.com/corp/legal.jsp) before proceeding.